MUDAMUDA/Java-Projects/README.md

 # Java-Projects
-A few things I learned on how to make with JavaFX
+A few things I learned on my way.